Madonna Thunder Hawk: Early life

 Born in 1940 as Madonna Phillips, Thunder Hawk was born on the Yankton Sioux Reservation.
 She hails from the Feather Necklace Tiospaye (extended family) and belongs to the Oohenumpa band of the Cheyenne River Sioux Tribe.
 Thunder Hawk was raised in a strict environment by her mother, who had, herself, been raised in the culturally restrictive environment within the boarding schools of the 1920s and 1930s.
 Thunder Hawk, like her mother, attended several boarding schools throughout her youth.
 She then later graduated with her bachelor's degree in human services.

 Activism

-Thunder Hawk is a grandmother, literally and figuratively, to a great generation of Native American Activists.
-Her goals have always been winning justice for Native Americans, while ensuring the best future for Native children.

 Thunder Hawk was an early proponent of the Red Power Movement.
 She took part in the 1969-1971 Occupation of Alcatraz, with the goal of persuading the federal government to end its policy of termination and adopt an official policy of Indian self-determination.

 In 1970 and 1971, Thunder Hawk was involved in the two occupations of Mount Rushmore, a part of the Black Hills seized by the US government in 1877.
 The occupation protested continued violations of the 1868 Treaty of Fort Laramie.

 Established the "We Will Remember Survival School" for Indian Youth.
 This school was established for youth whose parents were facing federal charges or who had been drop-outs from the educational system.